AI4Finance-Foundation/ElegantRL/README.md

 BipedalWalkerHardcore-v2:
 ![BipedalWalkerHardcore-v2-total](https://github.com/Yonv1943/ElegantRL/blob/master/Temp/BipedalWalkerHardcore-v2-total-668kb.gif)

-BipedalWalkerHardcore is a hard RL task in continuous action space.
-There is less RL implementation can reach the target reward.
+BipedalWalkerHardcore is a hard task in a continuous action space.
+There is less RL implementations that can reach the target reward.
-You can also see the video in [bilibili Faster Pass BipedalWalkerHardcore-v2 total reward 310](https://www.bilibili.com/video/BV1wi4y187tC).
-(A Mainland China Website)
+You can also check the video [bilibili Faster Pass BipedalWalkerHardcore-v2 total reward 310](https://www.bilibili.com/video/BV1wi4y187tC).

 For example, the training log is the following two figures.